GasFurr/B3T/README.md

 **Q: How to add task manually?**
 A: It's not intended, but you can just create some sort of `todo.txt` and `b3t` will parse it.

+> It's design choice - b3t only believes in your codebase.
+It's the main purpose of b3t - scan code.

 **Q: Can I sync across devices?**
 A: Not directly—by design.
 But you can version-control `.b3t` with Git if you want.